Get More Leads for Your Small Business With Google Posts

 First, “Google Posts” isn’t exactly the feature’s official name.
 Part of Google My Business, Google itself never calls the feature by a name.
-“Google Posts” has been used as an easy way to reference the feature by many SEO thought leaders, such as in this piece from Search Engine Land.
+“Google Posts” has been used as an easy way to reference the feature by many SEO thought leaders.

 The feature was rolled out in early 2016 and only available to political candidates.
 In March 2016, availability was expanded to include certain businesses.
 They were intended as a way for these entities to display special events, relevant news, and specials that would appear in the search console.
 Earlier this year, they were rolled out for all Google My Business verified users.

 Google Posts appear about halfway down the search page for businesses that use them, as in the screenshot below from the Henry Ford Museum:

 These cards appear on the right column of the search results, below the standard Knowledge Panel that shows for local businesses, as below:

 Google touts the posting feature as a way to share “relevant, fresh content with the people who are searching for you.”
 You can post images, text, links, videos, and GIFs to help promote your business.
 Only the first 100 characters of any text typed is displayed, but the posts are expandable.

 Like typical social media channels such as Facebook and Google’s own Google+, there is evidence that using Google Posts can impact your site’s rankings.
 This is likely because of the image-heavy nature of Google Posts, as well as their prominent placement on the Knowledge Panel.

 Using Google Posts to advertise limited-time specials or events is a great way to put that information right in front of potential customers, and you can include action buttons such as Watch or Buy Now that lead directly to your specific sales pages.